peterlundgren/code-kata/bowling/README.md

 elegantly (and perhaps dangerously) solves both look-ahead and look-behind.
 As a result, the C implementation of `score_roll` is more capable than the Haskell version.
 It can score spares.
-If the Haskell version could do the same, `rolls_to_ints` could have been defined as:
+If the Haskell version could do the same, `rollsToInts` could have been defined as:

-    rolls_to_ints = map score_roll
+    rollsToInts = map scoreRoll

 The Haskell solutions are, not surprisingly, much shorter than the C solution.
-`score_game2` decomposes parsing the string and scoring the game.
-The result is longer than `score_game`, but I believe, easier to understand.
+`scoreGame2` decomposes parsing the string and scoring the game.
+The result is longer than `scoreGame`, but I believe, easier to understand.
 Pattern matching and guards are incredibly expressive.
 I can only hope more languages are able to adapt similar semantics.